Who is the most famous person from your town? Interactive map allows you to click and see

 Others might be well-known to U.S. residents too.
 Anyone from Louisville, Kentucky, might immediately point to Muhammad Ali (born Cassius Clay).
 And those from Omaha, Nebraska, would probably name Warren Buffet.

-But no matter where you’re from — burg to borough — you probably know of at least someone you consider to be the most famous person from your region.
+But no matter where you’re from — burb to borough — you probably know of at least someone you consider to be the most famous person from your region.

 If you have no idea — or if you want to argue about what you do know — now you can look up such names in a pretty spectacular way.